Go on Exchange @Sociology!

-A number of courses in sociology and methodology on bachelor level are open to international students with suitable qualifications and will be given and examined in English (fall semester only).
-An overview of those can be found in our Exchange Guide.
-Apart from the courses listed there, students can also choose from the broader selection of courses given at the Faculty of Behavioural and Social Sciences (see Exchange Guide).
+A number of courses in sociology and methodology on bachelor level are open to international students with suitable qualifications and will be given and examined in English (autumn semester only).
+Apart from the courses listed there, students can also choose from the broader selection of courses given at the Faculty of Behavioural and Social Sciences.

 Course package Challenging Society

 Challenging Society is a faculty-wide combination package of courses taught in English.
 Students learn how to analyze the interplay between individuals and their social environment from a behavioural and social science perspective.
 Drawing on knowledge from Educational Science, Social Psychology, and Sociology this combination of courses offers an interdisciplinary approach to the topic of Challenging Society.

 Individuals, families, and organizations in contemporary societies face many challenges.
 Individuals trace their personal development in a diverse social environment, having to meet demands from various social contexts such as families, work organizations, and friendship groups.
 Families educate their children to become well adapted and fully participating members of a culturally diverse society.
 And organizations have to cope with ever changing demands from a complex social and institutional environment.
 Importantly, the ways in which individuals, families, and organizations deal with these challenges in turn shape society.
 Individuals challenge social norms, families challenge traditional role definitions and institutions, and organizations challenge competitors and accepted work and leadership practices.
 Thus, society is both challenging and challenged.

 Courses of the package Challenging Society are offered in the first two blocks of the autumn semester.